Media in Greece: Free or dependent?

 Roman Gerodimos is Associate Professor of Global Current Affairs at the Faculty of Media and Communication, at Bournemouth University.
 His background is in political science and international studies.
 He holds an MSc in European Politics & Policy (LSE) and a PhD in Political Communication (Bournemouth).
 He is the winner of the 2010 Arthur McDougall Prize awarded by the Political Studies Association for his research on online youth civic engagement.
 His research focuses on the challenges facing democracy and engagement in a context of globalisation, digitisation and extremism.
 As Founder of the Greek Politics Specialist Group (GPSG) of the PSA he created and led for fourteen years the leading global network of experts on Greek society and politics; organising international conferences, raising tens of thousands of pounds in funding for events and projects; convening/chairing tens of conference panels, roundtables and research seminars both individually and in collaboration with major partners; launching and overseeing numerous prize and fieldwork competitions and channelling funding to young and emerging researchers; editing and curating numerous pamphlets, guides, podcasts and a Working Paper Series; and bringing academics in contact with international media and stakeholders.
 Since 2010, Dr Gerodimos has been a faculty member at the Salzburg Academy on Media & Global Change – a global summer school on media literacy and youth engagement run by the Salzburg Global Seminar in Austria; and has led numerous global research projects in the UK (The World Unplugged / 2010; The Tethered World / 2011; On Cities / 2012; the Global Citizenship Survey / 2017).
 Dr Gerodimos is a Fellow of the Higher Education Academy and has won multiple awards and nominations for his pedagogic achievements and contribution to student learning.
 His work has featured in international media outlets such as: CNN, Sky News, BBC TV, Radio and Online, Euronews and the Associated Press.

-Discussant: Stathis Kalyvas is a Greek political scientist who is the Gladstone Professor of Government at All Souls College, Oxford.
+Discussant: Stathis Kalyvas is the Gladstone Professor of Government and Fellow at All Souls College, Oxford, and Fellow of the British Acadamy.
 Previously he was the Arnold Wolfers Professor, Professor of Political Science, and Director of the Program on Order, Conflict, and Violence at Yale University.
 Prior to Yale, he was at University of Chicago, New York University, and Ohio State University.
 He has received his B.A from the University of Athens and his M.A and P.H.D from the University of Chicago.
 He has received several awards, including the Woodrow Wilson Award for best book on government, politics, or international affairs (2007), the Luebbert Award for best book in comparative politics (2008), the European Academy of Sociology Book Award (2008), the J. David Greenstone Award for best book in politics and history (1997), and the Gregory Luebbert Award for best article in comparative politics (2001, 2009, and 2011).
 He a fellow of the American Academy of Arts and Sciences and the John Simon Guggenheim Memorial Foundation.
 He is known for his research on political violence.
 He wrote The Logic of Violence in Civil War.

 Chair: Tim Vlandas is Associate Professor of Comparative Social Policy in the Department of Social Policy and Intervention and a Fellow of St Antony’s College.
 He is also the current Course Director for Comparative Social Policy.
 Prior to joining the University of Oxford in September 2018 he was an Associate Professor in Comparative Political Economy at the University of Reading and a Research Officer at the LSE.
 After an initial training in Economics and Development Economics, Tim specialised in the Political Economy of welfare state policies in Europe during his PhD at the LSE, which was fully funded in recognition for academic merit and research potential.
 He has won both teaching and research prizes, including a class teaching prize at the LSE, a doctoral researcher prize awarded by the European Network for Social Policy Analysis and an award for the best paper on European Politics and Society by the American Political Science Association.